ionic-team/trapeze/packages/website/docs/Frameworks/native-android.md

 ## API

-Pass the main iOS project directory to the `MobileProject` constructor, and then the relative path to the Android project (such as `'.'` if the root and Android project paths are the same):
+Pass the main Android project directory to the `MobileProject` constructor, and then the relative path to the Android project (such as `'.'` if the root and Android project paths are the same):

 ```typescript
 import { MobileProject, MobileProjectConfig } from '@trapezedev/project';